josephstreeter/josephstreeter.github.io/docs/technology/powershell/index.md

 ### DateTime

 Dates represent date and time values.
 In PowerShell, dates are of the type ```[datetime]```, which provides various methods and properties for manipulating date and time data.
+DateTime is a .NET ```System.DateTime``` object.
+The DateTime object can be formated many different ways to meet your needs.
+You can return the specific parts of the DateTime object, such as the year, month, hour, day, or seconds, and format the output any way that you want.

 ```powershell
 Get-Date